Manuel's SpaceOAR Hydrogel Story

-In 2018 during an annual physical, Manuel’s primary care physician discovered he had a high PSA.
-He was scheduled for a biopsy, which is when his oncologist discovered that he had stage 4 prostate cancer.
+In 2018 during an annual physical, Manuel’s primary care physician discovered he had a high prostate-specific antigen (PSA) level.
+After undergoing a prostate biopsy, Manuel was diagnosed with stage 4 prostate cancer.

-Manuel and his medical team opted for radiation therapy to treat his prostate cancer along with SpaceOAR Hydrogel potentially help minimize the side effects that can occur as a result of radiation therapy.
+Manuel and his medical team opted for radiation therapy to treat his prostate cancer.
+They also chose SpaceOAR Hydrogel, a pre-treatment option, that has been shown to help minimize the side effects that may occur as a result of radiation therapy.1–3

 Watch Manuel’s Story